 4.2.3 Spawner Abundances

-Spawner abundances were provided for 20 WCVI indicators stocks, (D. Dosbon and D. McHugh pers .comm.; Table ??; Figure 4.2).
-These time-series are compiled annually by DFO Southcoast Area Staff for local and international assessment and management (e.g., DFO (2021b)).
+Spawner abundances were provided for 20 WCVI escapement indicators stocks, (D. Dosbon and D. McHugh pers .comm.; Table ??; Figure 4.2).
+These time-series are compiled annually by DFO South Coast Area Staff for local and international assessment and management (e.g., DFO (2021b)).
 Missing values were not infilled, which limited the estimation of historical SMU status to years with complete data series.
-Although the time-series of some indicators stocks extends back to 1953, others began as late as 1995 limiting our analyses to these recent time-series.
-In future work, infilled time-series of indicators within inlets (or CUs) could be developed to extend the available time-series.
-Spawner abundances for indicators stocks were estimated based on a combination of snorkel, boat or aerial surveys, bank walks, and fence counts, which range in accuracy and precision (see DFO (2014) for a summary of monitoring and assessment methods).
+Although the time-series of some escapement indicator stocks begin in 1953, others began as late as 1995 limiting our analyses to these recent time-series that are based on a consistent escapement methodology (PSC 2018).
+In future work, infilled time-series of escapement indicator stocks within inlets (or CUs) could be developed to extend the available time-series.
+Spawner abundances for escapement indicator stocks were estimated from a combination of snorkel, boat or aerial surveys, bank walks, and fence counts, which range in accuracy and precision (see DFO (2014) for a summary of monitoring and assessment methods).
 Although indicator stocks are chosen in part based on the consistency of the methods applied, spawner estimates from visual surveys is a source of uncertainty for this SMU.
 Abundances are usually estimated using Area-Under-the-Curve (AUC) or associated maximum likelihood methods.
 For stocks that are not surveyed continuously over the spawning season, abundances are estimated using peak counts or a combination of observations from multiple surveys, contributing additional uncertainties to abundance estimates.

-Figure 4.2: Time-series of spawner abundances by indicator stock, in units of 1000s.
-Dark blue time-series are indicator stocks where most production is from natural spawning and Proportionate Natural Index (PNI) values are generally >= 0.5; light blue time-series are indicator stocks where hatchery producion is dominant, where PNI values are generally < 0.5.
-Prelminary PNI values are provided in the top right corner of each panel where they are available.
+Figure 4.2: Time-series of spawner abundances by escapement indicator stock, in units of 1000s.
+Dark blue time-series are escapement indicator stocks where most production is from natural spawning and Proportionate Natural Index (PNI) values are generally >= 0.5; light blue time-series are indicator stocks where hatchery production is dominant, where PNI values are generally < 0.5.
+Preliminary PNI values are provided in the top right corner of each panel where they are available.
 See Section on PNI values below for more details.

 4.2.4 Proportionate Natural Influence, PNI